sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 Instead of caching the necessary information to recreate a `PBXTargetDependency` object, another option would be just opening the project on disk that contains the correct target dependency.
 The concern for this approach is the performance cost of opening a `Pod::Project` object, especially for changes to aggregate targets since that could involve opening 300+ projects for larger apps.

 ## Backwards Compatibility
 Using incremental installation means that only a subset of the projects that need to be regenerated will be created by the project generator.
 This means that the properties `pods_project` and `pod_target_subprojects` on `Pod::Installer` won't necessarily exist since they may not be created.
-As a result, we will add a new property `generated_projects` that will hold a list of all the projects that were generated, and post-install hooks should start using this new property to map over the pods projects.
+As a result, we will add a new property `generated_projects` that will hold a list of all the projects that were generated, and post-install hooks should start using this new property to map over properties they care about in the projects.

 ## Other Pod Commands that use `installer.rb`
 `pod update` and `pod analyze` will receive the performance improvement of incremental installation, but should not require any changes because all of the changes will happen in the installer, rather than in the install command.